 After loving beach life in Kyparissia we headed further south to stay just outside the town of Kalamata.
 Not on the usual travellers itinerary of Greece but we needed a huge bag of laundry doing and wanted to stock up on supplies.
 We parked in a great car park near the beach and spent time in the town eating vegan goodies from Pi&Fi and Family Doughnuts.
 It’s not a dreamy beautiful Greek town but handy if you’re in the Peloponnese and need some services.

-We left Kalamata for Athens in the evening around 18:00 aiming to arrive around 21:30, Pete was fine with arriving into Athens in the dark but for the record he did say “I’m sorry if it’s the worst decision ever but I’m sure it’ll be alright”.
-Well, most of the way there was on quiet toll roads then approaching Athens the traffic got more and more mental.
-We were aiming for a car park on Park4Night which was proving hard to find but luckily our sat nav and Google maps saved us and we arrived an hour after schedule.
+We left Kalamata for Athens in the evening around 18:00 aiming to arrive around 21:30, Pete was fine with arriving into Athens in the dark, but for the record he did say “I’m sorry if it’s the worst decision ever… but I’m sure it’ll be alright”.
+Most of the way there was on quiet toll roads then, approaching Athens the traffic got more and more mental.
+We were aiming for a car park on Park4Night which was proving hard to find but luckily our sat nav and Google maps combined saved us and we arrived an hour after schedule.
 Didn’t matter because we’d made it and just in time to eat dinner whilst watching the Great British Bake Off final.
 It was all going so well until I was serving up our baked beans then the worst van life scenario happened… the police arrived and politely said we couldn’t stay there, nightmare!

-After a relaxed morning at the campsite, we decided to start heading north late morning.
-The forecasted rain was coming and our extended summer had officially ended, autumn was here.
+After a relaxed morning at the campsite, we decided to start heading north.
+The rain which was forecast was coming and it felt like our extended summer had officially ended, autumn was here.
 We drove through orange leafed forests and made it to Lamia for lunch.
 We stopped here mainly because it had a Goody’s burger chain restaurant which recently started selling vegan burgers.
 They were awesome!

 After driving through eerie cotton fields, we stopped in Kalabaka for the night in order to see Meteora in the morning.
 It was a drizzly experience but well worth it, Meteora is a must see if you’re in the area as it really is special place.
 After feeling wet and soggy from our hike around Meteora, I googled hot springs and came across Pozar thermal baths which is a naturally hot river where you can bathe in the warm pools.
 We were sold and stayed overnight too which was perfect for a morning dip before the weekenders showed up.